 How VPS Hosting Works

 VPS stands for “virtual private server”.
-A VPS server is a server that runs “virtualization” software which divides & dedicates the hardware resources to specific accounts.
+A VPS server is a server that runs “virtualization” software that divides & dedicates the hardware resources to specific accounts.

 Imagine real-world housing for a second.
 A VPS is kind of like a row of townhouses.
 They look like one shared structure.
 But when you look at the blueprints, every single townhome is separated from the rest all the way to the ground.
 There is no “co-ownership” of anything even though it’s all a single structure.